Binchester and Hadrian’s Wall

-I am signed on as one of the co-principal investigators on the excavation of a multi-period site at Binchester (AKA Vinovia), near Hadrian’s Wall.
-My major interests in this site are examining civilian and military relationships as constructed through urban space, thinking about how most effectively to interest and include different modern communities in the archaeology of a particular site, and — after several years — making a return to human osteological remains analysis.
+Between 2008 and 2011, I was signed on as one of the co-principal investigators on the excavation of a multi-period site at Binchester (AKA Vinovia), near Hadrian’s Wall.
+My major interests in this site were examining civilian and military relationships as constructed through urban space, thinking about how most effectively to interest and include different modern communities in the archaeology of a particular site, and — after several years — making a return to human osteological remains analysis.

-There’s quite a bit of preliminary information online Stanford webpage and on the Durham University Binchester Fort pages.
+Although I’ve left the project, work continues on the site.
+There’s quite a bit of information online at the Stanford and the Durham University Binchester Fort pages.
 For those of you who absolutely have to know what’s going on at the site as it happens, there are a couple of other useful links:

 - Roman Binchester Facebook group, for those of you interested in that kind of thing.